 FHA Loans for First Time Homebuyers

-FHA and First Time Home Buyers Remain a Good FitA first time home buyer is defined as anybody who hasn’t bought a house in the last 3 years.
-A first time home owner is anybody who never owned a house with the deed under their name before.
-When you hear about FHA loans for first time home buyers, you may believe you are actually obtaining a loan from this government agency.
-In fact, the Federal Housing Administration (FHA) doesn’t directly extend a loan.
+FHA and First Time Home Buyers Remain a Good FitA first-time home buyer is defined as anybody who hasn’t bought a house in the last three (3) years; any person who never owned a house with the deed under their name before.
+When you hear about FHA loans for first time home buyers, you may believe you are obtaining a loan from this government agency.
+In fact, the Federal Housing Administration (FHA) doesn’t directly extend a home loan.
 Their role is to insure your mortgage and, if you go into default, the Mortgage Insurance Premium (MIP) covers the difference between what the home sells for and the amount still owed on it.
 You must make use of an FHA approved lender if you wish to take advantage of this type of loan.

-- An FHA loan may be assumed by another party, an option not available to those with conventional loans.
+- An FHA loan is assumable by another party, an option not available to those with conventional loans.

-- Home buyers will find that they can qualify for a loan only three years after the discharge date of a Chapter 7 bankruptcy.
-Conventional loans require a four-to-seven year waiting period before a mortgage loan will be granted.
+- Home buyers will find that they can qualify for a loan only two years after the discharge date of a Chapter 7 bankruptcy.
+Conventional loans require a four-to-seven year waiting period before they can be eligible.

-- A family member may receive the down payment for the home as a gift from a family member.
+- A borrower may receive the down payment for the purchase of the house as a gift from a family member.

 - FHA loans carry a lower interest rate as compared to conventional loans.

-- Finally, the higher debt-to-income ratio allowed with these loan benefits numerous home buyers who wouldn’t otherwise qualify for a traditional loan.
+- Finally, the higher debt-to-income ratio allowed with these loan benefits many homebuyers who wouldn’t otherwise qualify for a traditional loan.